4

 Second Floor

-Main master bedroom (sleeps 2) in king-size bed
+Main master bedroom (sleeps 2) King-size bed

 Twin bedroom (sleeps 2) two single beds

-Third bedroom (sleeps 1), single bed.
+Third bedroom (sleeps 1) single bed.

-Family bathroom with shower over bath
+Family bathroom with shower over bath.

 Outside